<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Semi Inground Pool vs Inground Pool vs Above ground pool: What’s the Difference?

-A semi inground pool may be only slightly or almost completely above ground while an inground pool is pretty much always installed entirely submerged in the ground.
-An above ground pool, on the other hand, is constructed or installed 100% above ground.
-These pools usually require a deck or some other way to access the pool.
+A semi-inground pool may be only slightly or almost completely above ground, while an inground pool is almost always installed entirely submerged in the ground.
+An above-ground pool, on the other hand, is constructed or installed 100% above ground.
+These pools usually require a deck or some other way to access them.

 What Are Some Semi Inground Pool Problems to Watch Out For?

-While semi inground pools aren’t more problematic than regular inground pools by default, they do have more elements that need to be maintained.
+While semi-inground pools aren’t more problematic than regular inground pools by default, they do have more elements that need to be maintained.
 The walls and any water features or structures built around them will need to be maintained and periodically repaired if necessary to keep the pool in good condition.
-Remember, the walls are supporting the pool, and they need to be kept in the best shape possible.
+Remember, the walls support the pool, and they need to be kept in the best shape possible.

 Pool wall around semi inground pool